IngridOrnum/portfolio-1/README.md

 * Notion: I used Notion, a web application for taking notes.

 #### Challenges and learning points
-I found it challenging handeling the images so that they were visuably pleasing when seen in larger formats.
+I found it challenging handling the images so that they were visually pleasing when seen in larger formats.
 I could've changed the design, so that the movie page didn't have a background image.
-I solved this issue in the carousel on the homepage by displaying images under 'Creative Commons-Licences'.
+I solved this issue in the carousel on the homepage by displaying images under 'Creative Commons Licences'.

 This was my first time using an API, which initially presented challenges.
 However I learned alot by watching tutorial videos and reading helpful articles, as well as using ChatGPT as a helpful tool for debugging.

-### Buildt With
+### Built With
 ![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white) ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white) ![JavaScript](https://img.shields.io/badge/javascript-%23323330.svg?style=for-the-badge&logo=javascript&logoColor=%23F7DF1E)

 ### Licence